mech/Learning-Notes/FrontEnd/JavaScript/Babel.md

 ## Plugins

-By default Babel does anything.
-You need to plugins for babel to do anything useful.
+By default Babel doesn't do anything.
+You need plugins for babel to do anything useful.

 Plugins are used to transform syntax without waiting for browser support.

-* babel-plugin-macros
+* babel-plugin-macros - Make it possible to run Babel transforms without changing a Babel config

 ## Presets